puzzleshark/contextcad/README.md

 where you create assemblies

 ## Control Flow
-In cadquery you can have multiple veritices/edges/faces selected and create objects at each point simoltaniously i.e
+In cadquery you can have multiple veritices/edges/faces selected and create objects at each point simultaneously i.e
 ```python
 import cadquery as cq